auguwu/Wumpcord/README.md

 > :rowboat: **| Flexible, type-safe, and lightweight Discord API library**

 ## Features
-- Not cached by default
-  - Everything is not cached by default (guilds, users, etc), you'll have to enable it with the stuff you want cached.
 - Command Handling
   - Too lazy to code your own command handler?
 Wumpcord will supply you with an en-riching commands API!
 - Extra utilities